teobis00/fronttestreact/README.md

-# Acid Lab Test
+# Cornershop Test

-Used on this
-React
+This was made with React or how i like to call it from now on, Vue with autism.

 ### Prerequisites